 In the early days of the outbreak, Chinatown enterprises in cities across the country were among the first to suffer from huge losses in business—some up to 50 percent before mandatory quarantines began, with others shuttering for good.
-A spike in violent attacks against Asian Americans has put millions on edge, and in New York alone, unemployment among the demographic skyrocketed by 10,210 percent (compared to 1,927; 2,904; and 3,222 percent for Blacks, whites, and Latinxs, respectively).
+A spike in violent attacks against Asian Americans has put millions on edge, and in New York alone, unemployment among the demographic skyrocketed by 10,210 percent (compared to 1,927; 2,904; and 3,222 percent for Black, white, and Latinx populations, respectively).

 Thankfully, the results of a positive shift can be seen: businesses have adopted delivery, takeout, and pickup models to stay afloat, and interest in Chinese food not only rebounded but spiked as Americans turned to delivery for dinner.

 But we’re far from out of the woods.
 Asians across the diaspora continue to face unfair discrimination and hardships, and for those that are entrepreneurs, hard-won businesses still hang in the balance.
 So now is the time to stand up against racism and to be an ally to the Chinese and Asian American community—the fact that you can do just that by following, sharing, and enjoying the food of vegan restaurants makes it all that much easier.
 Here are a few places to start.